TOO SCARY! Why Some Kids Are Afraid of Everything in Movies

-- Talk your child through any scary plot twists before they happen.
-As you watch a movie together, let her know when something difficult is going to happen and then talk about it.
+As you watch a movie together, let them know when something difficult is going to happen and then talk about it.
 Don’t worry about spoiling the movie—in case you forgot, young children love to watch movies over and over again.

-- Recognize your child’s fears and respect them.
-If your child has a recurring nightmare, specific fears, or has experienced something that’s disturbed or saddened him, show consideration for his sensitivity and avoid movies with those themes, for now.
-For example, if your child has experienced the death of a pet, shelve Marley & Me and Charlotte’s Web for another time.
-In time, he’ll be ready for them, and you can even have a pre-movie discussion to help him process this circle-of-life experience.
-But no need to rush—let him get there in his own time.
+If your child has a recurring nightmare, specific fears, or has experienced something that’s disturbed or saddened them, show consideration for their sensitivity and avoid movies with those themes, for now.
+For example, if your child has experienced the death of a pet, shelve Marley & Me and Charlotte’s Web for later.
+In time, they’ll be ready for them, and you can even have a pre-movie discussion to help them process this circle-of-life experience.
+But no need to rush—let them get there in their own time.

-- Validate her experiences.
 Avoid saying things like, “It’s not that scary, just watch it!” or even “Be brave!”
 Kids can assume from these kinds of phrases that their feelings aren’t okay, or that there’s something wrong with their reaction—and that can make their confidence drop quick.
-Acknowledging her point of view and offering a quick fix (“You’re right, that was a little scary.
-We can turn it off and come back to it later if you want!”) lets her know you’re on her side.
+Acknowledging their point of view and offering a quick fix (“You’re right, that was a little scary.
+We can turn it off and come back to it later if you want!”) lets them know you’re on their side.